landisdesign/reactlibs-tdd/README.md

 As I added the error handling to each of the fetches, it occurred to me that I had enough consistency between fetches to DRY the code, resulting in `fetchData`.

+#### Simplification of entries reducer

+Initially I'd intended to present the previous entries from each story, so that as the user switched from story to story, they could see what was previously entered.
+A while back I chose to clear the entries whenever the user chose a different story, but never took the time to simplify the entries.
+(Real life example of technical debt!)
+By replacing this a single array updated as the story is chosen, I should be able to simplify how the words are populated too, as the story index is no longer necessary at the entry level.

 ---

 I will update this README as I continue.